maxim/smart_resize_image/README.md

-# PHP - smart&easy image resize function
+#PHP - smart&easy image resize function

-## resizing an image with 1 simple function.
+* resizing an image with 1 simple function.

-## for more visit my blog : www.nimrodstech.com
+* more visit my blog : www.nimrodstech.com

-# How to use : (code snippet)
+##How to use : (code snippet)

 ```php
       //indicate which file to resize (can be any type jpg/png/gif/etc...)